iov42/core-sdk-typescript/README.md

 ## Running automated tests

+Before running the tests, you need to create the environment variable ENDPOINT_URL, and set it to the url of the api server.

 You can run the test cases by using the npm tool:
 ```console
 $ npm run test